Managing Yandex StoreDoc cluster hosts

 The host stops accepting write requests.
 If the host was a

-PRIMARYreplica, Yandex StoreDoc will try to make it aSECONDARYone.
-If the operation fails, it is aborted. -
+PRIMARYreplica, Yandex StoreDoc will attempt to demote it to aSECONDARYreplica.
+In the event of failure, the operation is aborted. -

-The Yandex StoreDoc instance on the host stops, and all data is deleted.
+The Yandex StoreDoc instance on the host is stopped, and all its data is deleted.

 -

-The Yandex StoreDoc instance restarts and downloads data from replica hosts again.
+The Yandex StoreDoc instance restarts and re-downloads data from the replicas.

 -

-Once the host has synced with other replicas in the Yandex StoreDoc cluster, it becomes a secondary replica.
+Once the host has synced with the other replicas in the Yandex StoreDoc cluster, it is demoted to a secondary replica.

 Note

-- During syncing, the host cannot fully respond to any request, because it has only a portion of the Yandex StoreDoc cluster data.
+- During synchronization, the host cannot process requests properly, as it holds only a subset of the Yandex StoreDoc cluster’s data.

-- Estimated sync rate: 300 GB per day or more.
+- Estimated sync speed is 300 GB per day or more.

-and select Yandex StoreDoc. - Click the name of the Yandex StoreDoc cluster you need and select the Hosts tab.
+- Locate the Yandex StoreDoc cluster you need in the list, click its name, and select the Hosts tab.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.